 For more than a decade a singular giant pin has pierced the life-size map of Manchester: the Beetham Tower, marking Deansgate’s south end and visible city-wide, guiding drivers to town better than sat-nav.
 Now two unfinished towers loom alongside:

 This view is from Hulme Park near the Zion Centre on Stretford Road.

-From there, you can cycle directly towards the towers across parkland… towards the Mancunian Way.
-There’s a footbridge – the traffic roar and fumes are overwhelming…
+From here, you can cycle directly towards the towers across parkland… towards the Mancunian Way.
+There’s a footbridge, although the traffic roar and fumes are overwhelming…

 Vast stockpiles of building materials lie fenced off among low-rise industrial units, car parks, and apartment buildings towards First Street… everything dwarfed by the mammoth towers and their attendant cranes.

 I pity the poor people living in the apartments next to this massive building site.
 Did they know this was going to happen?
 Were they consulted?

 One apartment block has the towers on one side and this dusty demolition on the other: